TheSmallBoat/marina/README.md

 # marina
-A streaming-hub micro-service over peer-mesh network.
+A streaming-hub micro-service over the peer-mesh network.